metabase/metabase/docs/exploration-and-organization/exploration.md

 **Bookmarks** are a way to quickly get back to things you visit frequently (or have been working on recently).
 Bookmarked items show up in the main navigation sidebar above [collections][collections].

-To bookmark an item, look for the **ribbon** icon - it's usually in the upper right corner of the page for that item.
+To bookmark an item, look for the **ribbon** icon in the upper right corner of the item's page.
 You can bookmark:

 - Questions
 - Models
 - Dashboards
 - Collections

 When viewing a collection, you can also click on the `...` next to an item to add or remove a bookmark from the item.